pupilfirst/playbook/2-legal-agreement.md

 ## Fee for Agreement Signing

-This is an actual fee to meet legal expenses.
+This is an actual fee to meet legal expenses

 Fee = 100 + 5000[^3]